trofimovamw/GInCovPipe/README.md

 This is a small guide on how to set up and run the pipeline.

 ### 1. Prerequisites
-To run this pipeline, some tools have to be installed.
-While some are necessary (Snakemake), others are optional (Conda/Miniconda).
-However, we recommend to follow all steps, since we cannot guarantee functionality otherwise.
+Some tools have to be installed to run the analysis.
+We recommend following the steps below to set up the pipeline.

 #### 1.1 Install Conda/Miniconda